(Last Updated on : 07/01/2020)

 Location of Gangtok

 Gangtok is located in the eastern Himalayan mountain

 range, at an altitude of 5,800 feet.
 The overgrown hill town of Gangtok occupies a rising ridge in the southeast of the state.
-This is used as a busy trade route into Tibet.
-With a population of approximately 50,000 has emerged into the mainstream of the tourism industry, with more and more tourist visiting this little Himalayan state every year.
+It is also the headquarters of the East Sikkim district

 History of Gangtok